19–24 May 2024

 Description

-The isolated resonances model of spin depolarization hinges on a closed-form solution of energy ramping through the Single Resonance Model by Froissart and Stora.
-However, depolarization by single-resonance crossing is impossible in the SRM with pairs of Siberian Snakes for appropriately chosen orbital tunes, since the amplitude-dependent spin tune is fixed to one-half.
-This demonstrates that the isolated resonances model is not a good approximation of polarization dynamics with Siberian Snakes.
-We therefore develop an extended model in which pairs of resonances in close proximity push the amplitude-dependent spin tune away from one-half in the presence of Siberian Snakes, allowing the crossing of higher-order spin resonances associated with depolarization.
-Here we present results from applying Machine Learning methods that establish spin transport models with two overlapping resonances from tracking data.
-These can then be used to predict spin tune deviations from ½ over a large parameter space, allowing us to find conditions for the presence or avoidance of higher-order resonances, and to compute the effective strengths of such higher-order resonances.
+The model of spin depolarization invoking isolated resonances hinges on a closed-form solution of energy ramping with the Single Resonance Model by Froissart and Stora.
+However, for non-resonant orbital tunes, resonant depolarization by single resonance crossing is impossible in the SRM while using a pair of Siberian Snakes since the amplitude-dependent spin tune is then fixed to one-half.
+Polarization loss in RHIC demonstrates that the isolated resonances model is not a good approximation of polarization dynamics with two Siberian Snakes.
+We therefore extend the model in which a pair of resonances in close proximity push the amplitude-dependent spin tune away from one-half in the presence of Siberian Snakes, allowing the crossing of higher-order spin resonances associated with depolarization.
+We present results from applying Machine Learning methods that establish spin transport models with two overlapping resonances from tracking data.

 Funding Agency